-The following legislative highlights are from the week ending on April 5.
+The following legislative highlights are from the week ending on April 12.
+This list includes bills where there were developments this week.
 After reviewing the information below, we urge you to contact your legislators to share your opinion on these bills.

 Criminal Justice Reform

 Citation in lieu of arrest.
 SB 587/HB 715, which removes unnecessary burdens on law enforcement, making it easier to issue a citation in lieu of arrest, has passed the Senate, and will be heard in the House Finance, Ways, and Means Subcommittee on April 17.
 SUPPORT

 Rebuttable presumption bail reform bill.
 SB 409/HB 1131 would have created a rebuttable presumption for any person charged with an expungeable offense who does not already have a criminal record of a non-expungeable crime to be released on his or her own recognizance.
 The legislation was deferred until January 2020.
 SUPPORT